gcpearse/northcoders-news-api/README.md

 `.env.development`

 In each file, please add ```PGDATABASE=``` followed by the required database name for that environment.
 The relevant database names can be found in `/db/setup.sql`.

+It is essential to do this in order to protect your databases.

 ### NPM Packages